Deadpikle/EasyBackup/README.md

 * View backup progress as it happens
 * Optional sounds when backup succeeds or fails
 * Cancel backup at any time
 * Files for backup can be compressed with or without a password (uses 7-zip LZMA compression).
+By default, files are simply copied from their source directory to the backup location.

 ## Screenshots